60 Egyptian & Pharaoh Dog Names

 Pharaoh Hound Dog NamesCheck Price on Amazon

 Did you know Pharaoh Hounds were highly prized by the Egyptians in ancient times?
+Sometimes classic is best, check our roman and greek dog names list as well!
 These dogs were considered brilliant hunting dogs, who were also clever, loyal and lovable.
 You’ll find images of these dogs included in drawings and paintings.
 Some pet parents even had sculptures created of their beloved fur babies.
 If you have a Pharaoh Hound, then you’ll definitely need a name that fits his or her noble, regal bearing.
 These are names that can fit either boys or girls.
 We hope one of these will be a great name of your fur baby!

 41).
 Denzil: meaning a brave and gentle nobleman